diegodetres/pro2gene/README.md

 This method provides a simple and generalizable framework for mapping protein sequences to genomic coordinates across multiple datasets.

+Below is step-by-step description of the workflow used to build the pre-computed dataset from the human reference genome.

 # Extracting protein-coding regions from the human reference genome annotation file (GTF)